jesusgavalos/jesusgavalos.github.io/README.md

 # jesusgavalos.github.io | Graphic Design Personal Portfolio

 This is a personal site for my portfolio.
-(Still working on it) All the files here are property of the owner of the repository.
+(Still working on it).
+All the files here are property of the owner of the repository.

 If you want use this template for you own website contact me at jgavalosd@gmail.com for more information.